invae/oscp_field_manual/docs/freedom_of_movement/tmux.md

 ## tmux essentials

-> if you are ever lost in your tmux session, you can list all windows in pane in a GUI, which provides a preview of what is on each window and pane.
+> If you are ever lost in your tmux session, you can list all windows in pane in a GUI, which provides a preview of what is on each window and pane.
 ```cmd
 PREFIX w
 ```